jolespin/veba/install/README.md

 **3. Activate the database conda environment, download, and configure databases**

-⚠️ This step takes ~4.5 hrs with 128G memory and should be run using a compute grid via SLURM or SunGridEngine.
+⚠️ This step can ~11 hrs with 64 GB memory and should be run using a compute grid via SLURM or SunGridEngine.
 If this command is run on the head node it will likely fail or timeout if a connection is interrupted.
 The most computationally intensive steps are creating a `Diamond` database of NCBI's non-redundant reference and a `MMSEQS2` database of the microeukaryotic protein database.
+Note the duration will depend on several factors including your internet connection speed and the i/o of public repositories.

 If issues arise, please [submit a GitHub issue](https://github.com/jolespin/veba/issues) prefixed with `[Database]`.
 We are here to help :)